 Mr. Hales is also active as a show choir arranger and adjudicator throughout the Midwest.
 His arrangements have earned Best Band and/or Vocals awards in five states.

 Nicole Yablonski is the Associate Director of Choral Activities at Sioux City East.
-She conducts the Raider Choir, Women’s Chorale, Varsity Women’s Choir, assists with seventh and eighth grade vocal music, and directs the award-winning show choir, New Sound, in addition to assisting with all aspects of a comprehensive vocal music program that serves more than 800 students in grades six through twelve.
+She conducts the Raider Choir, Women’s Chorale, Varsity Women’s Choir, assists with seventh and eighth grade vocal music, and directs the award-winning show choir, New Sound, in addition to collaborating on all aspects of a comprehensive vocal music program that serves more than 800 students in grades six through twelve.

 Miss Y grew up in Dallas and Omaha, and received her degree in Music Education from Morningside College, where she studied with Dr. Ryan Person, Dr. Suzanne Hendrix-Case, and toured internationally with the Morningside College Choir.
-She spent two years as an assistant show choir director at East, and was also recently the Choir Director at Holy Cross Lutheran Church in Dakota Dunes, SD.
+She spent two years as an assistant show choir director at Sioux City East, and was formerly the Choir Director at Holy Cross Lutheran Church in Dakota Dunes, SD.